brant92good/std_learn_dp5/README.md

-# SpeechPrompt v2 reformat
+# SpeechPrompt v2 Reformat

+Guidance for preparing datasets, configuring the environment, and running the SpeechPrompt v2 pipeline.

-## dataset prep
+## Dataset preparation

-read code/docs/dataset.md if you don't know where to find download link, I would recommend symbolic link to save space if you already have dataset exists on your computer
+If you need download links, check `code/docs/dataset.md`.
+When the dataset already exists on your machine, create symbolic links to avoid duplicating large files.

+Expected directory layout:

 ```
 datasets
 └── ASV2019LA